-- Browse to "c:\xampp\www" - Right-click on "install.bat" and select "Run as Administrator" - Enter admin credentials if prompted - This script will copy hardened configuration files for Apache, MySQL/MariaDB, and PHP to the appropriate directories (after renaming existing files to .old) and install the system services for Apache and MySQL/MariaDB.
+- Browse to "c:\xampp\www" - If installing on Windows 10, right-click on the www folder, select "Properties" and make sure that the folder is not set to Read Only.
+If it is: - Uncheck the "Read Only" box and click "Apply" - Make sure that the "Apply changes to this folder, subfolder and files" box is selected. - Click OK - Right-click on "install.bat" and select "Run as Administrator" - Enter admin credentials, if prompted - This script will copy hardened config files for Apache, MySQL/MariaDB, and PHP to the appropriate directories (after renaming existing files to .old) and create the system services for Apache and MySQL/MariaDB.